MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 You can customize the settings of the policies in a policy package to suit the needs of your users.
 When you change the settings of policies in a package, all users who are assigned to that package get the updated settings.
 You manage policy packages by using the Microsoft Teams admin center or PowerShell.

 > [!NOTE]
-> The custom policy packages feature is temporarily available in GA for all Microsoft Teams customers.
-To get this feature in the future, each user will need the Teams Premium license.
-For more information, see [Teams Premium add-on for Microsoft Teams](/MicrosoftTeams/enhanced-teams-experience).
+> The custom policy packages feature is available in preview.
+To use this feature after the preview, each user will need the Teams Premium license.

 ## What is a policy package?